 Johns Hopkins University

-Skills you'll gain: Injury Prevention, Public Safety and National Security, Public Health, Safety Standards, Public Policies, Policy Analysis, Health Policy, Law, Regulation, and Compliance, Community Health, Risk Analysis, Case Studies
+Skills you'll gain: Injury Prevention, Public Safety and National Security, Social Justice, Policty Analysis, Research, and Development, Public Policies, Policy Analysis, Public Health and Disease Prevention, Public Health, Health Disparities, Law, Regulation, and Compliance, Community Health

 Law is a system of rules created and enforced through social or governmental institutions to regulate behavior.
 It is essential because it provides a framework for maintaining order, protecting individual rights, and resolving disputes.
 Law influences nearly every aspect of society, from business transactions to personal relationships, ensuring justice and equality.
 Understanding law is crucial for navigating the complexities of life and making informed decisions.